Gravity Waves and Gravitino Dark Matter in $\mu$-Hybrid Inflation: Abstract

 \section{Abstract}

-We propose a novel reformulation of supersymmetric (more precisely $\mu$-) hybrid inflation based on a U(1) or any suitable extension of the minimal supersymmetric standard model (MSSM) which also resolves the $\mu$ problem.
-For a U(1) extension discussed here the symmetry can be either local or global and includes the axion case.
+We propose a novel reformulation of supersymmetric (more precisely $\mu$-) hybrid inflation based on a local U(1) or any suitable extension of the minimal supersymmetric standard model (MSSM) which also resolves the $\mu$ problem.
 We employ a suitable Kahler potential which effectively yields quartic inflation with non-minimal coupling to gravity.
-Imposing the gravitino Big Bang Nucleosynthesis (BBN) constraint on the reheat temperature ($T_r \lesssim 10^6$ GeV) and requiring a neutralino LSP, the tensor to scalar ratio ($r$) has a lower bound $r \gtrsim 0.003$.
-The U(1) symmetry breaking scale lies between $10^6$ and $10^{13}$ GeV.
-For the axion case with a decay constant $f_a = 10^{11}-10^{12}$ GeV, the isocurvature fluctuations are adequately suppressed and $r \geq 0.007-0.02$.
-We also discuss a scenario with gravitino dark matter with its mass estimated to lie between $0.3$ to $3$ GeV.
+Imposing the gravitino Big Bang Nucleosynthesis (BBN) constraint on the reheat temperature ($T_r \lesssim 10^6$ GeV) and requiring a neutralino LSP, the tensor to scalar ratio ($r$) has a lower bound $r \gtrsim 0.004$.
+The U(1) symmetry breaking scale lies between $10^8$ and $10^{12}$ GeV.
+We also discuss a scenario with gravitino dark matter whose mass is a few GeV.

-Minimal supersymmetric hybrid inflation \cite{ref1, ref2} is based on a unique renormalizable superpotential $W$, employs a canonical Kahler potential $K$, and it is readily implemented with a U(1) or other suitable extension of the minimal supersymmetric standard model (MSSM).
-With only the tree level and radiative corrections included in the inflationary potential, the scalar spectral index $n_s$ lies close to $0.98$ and the symmetry breaking scale is on the order of $10^{15}$ GeV \cite{ref1,ref3}.
+Minimal supersymmetric hybrid inflation \cite{ref1, ref2} is based on a unique renormalizable superpotential $W$, employs a canonical Kahler potential $K$, and it is readily implemented with a local U(1) or other suitable extension of the minimal supersymmetric standard model (MSSM).
+With only the tree level and radiative corrections included in the inflationary potential, the scalar spectral index $n_s$ lies close to $0.98$ and the symmetry breaking scale is of the order of $10^{15}$ GeV \cite{ref1,ref3}.
 The inclusion \cite{ref4,ref5,ref6} of soft supersymmetry breaking terms plays an essential role in reducing $n_s$ to the desired value $0.9655 \pm 0.0062$ measured by the Planck \cite{ref7} and the WMAP \cite{ref8} satellite experiments.

 An important feature of this class of supersymmetric inflation models is their ability to resolve the MSSM $\mu$ problem, noted several years ago by Dvali, Lazarides and Shafi \cite{ref9}.
 The minimal model employs a U(1)$_ R$ symmetry which forbids the standard MSSM $\mu$ term and also requires the presence of a gauge singlet chiral superfield $S$ which couples to the MSSM Higgs doublets.
 After supersymmetry breaking, the scalar component of $S$ (inflaton field in the standard scenario) acquires a non-zero vacuum expectation value (VEV) which helps induce the desired MSSM $\mu$ term.